 School Direct seeks to recruit locally and is divided into School Direct Salaried and School Direct Training.
 To train graduates, schools are required to partner an accredited provider, such as a university.
 Applicants will apply via UCAS and know which school they will be training at from the beginning.
 Trainees will learn on the job and will be a member of the teaching team from the outset.
-If you wish to be considered for the School Direct Salaried route, applicants will need to have been out of education for three or more years.
+If applicants wish to be considered for the School Direct Salaried route, they will need to have been out of education for three or more years.

 Trainees will be mentored by experienced staff, observing and gradually take on teaching responsibilities.
 There is also a strong possibility that trainees will be offered a job at their school afterwards, or within the President Kennedy School Teaching Alliance.

 Entry requirements: Undergraduate degree of 2:2 or above, grade 4/ C or above in GCSE English or maths.